 I’m Eve, and I’m an Integrative Psychotherapeutic Counsellor.
 This means I’m trained in many different models of therapy that enable me to tailor my approach to meet your individual needs.
 I offer a safe, confidential and respectful space where you can explore whatever has brought you here.

 It is likely that you are taking the first brave steps in looking for a therapist.
 Most of us don’t realise how much we’re struggling until we reach a critical juncture, so recognising the need for some support, in whatever form that may take, is a crucial first step.
-I’ve worked with teenagers to pensioners from many different social, ethnic, religious and economic backgrounds.
+Although I am experienced in working with teenagers to pensioners from many different social, ethnic, religious and economic backgrounds, I specialise in working with millennial mental health, particularly those from the LGBTQIA+ community.
 My practice is to treat each person as an individual and take the time to explore their world, from their point of view, without judgement.

 Whether you have something specific on your mind, or just a sense that now is the right time, finding the right therapist for you is incredibly important and it can sometimes take a little while to find the right person.
 Our initial session would give you a chance to see how you feel about us working together and to make sure that I’m able to offer you the best possible support.